pryv/lib-swift/DESIGNDOC.md

 ### API

-- Button to connect to the user's Pryv account
-- Generate the a token to grant the access to the user's data
+- Generate a token to grant the access to the user's data
 - Connection object to interact with the API
 - Call batches to create events
 - Get events streamed